ailon/markerjs/README.md

     }
 );
 ```

+## Credits

+marker.js is using [Font Awesome Free](https://fontawesome.com) icons for the toolbar UI.

 ## License
 Linkware (see LICENSE for details) - the UI displays a small link back to the marker.js website which should be retained.
 Alternative license options are coming soon.